Overview of SQL Server 2019 Features

 Microsoft released a document displaying the top 10 reasons to choose SQL Server 2019.

-There is an Early Adaption program for SQL Server 2019.
-You can join the SQL Server 2019 early adoption program by signing up at this link Sign up Early Adaption Program.
+There is an Early Adoption program for SQL Server 2019.
+You can join the SQL Server 2019 early adoption program by signing up at this link Sign up Early Adoption Program.
 This program is especially for customers who can test the product thoroughly and provide recommendations and feedback to Microsoft to improve the product.

-Once enrolled in the Early Adaption program, you get the following benefits:
+Once enrolled in the Early Adoption program, you get the following benefits:

 - We can test the latest features of SQL Server 2019 and get production support from Microsoft to fix any issues.